FrankMeyer22/hello-world/readme.md

 ## USING CraftML From Eclipse

 You can run the two benchmarks in the benchmark package, just by selecting them and clicking on the run (green button) of Eclipse.

 - Bench_UCI.java will run the benchmark on various UCI mono-label datasets from the UCI repository (re-formated in the "tabular file format)

 - Bench_XML.java will run the benchmark on the extrem multi-label repository.

 You must install the required datasets before.

-If you use Windows, and if you install the datasets from THIS LINK to c:/data_UCI and c:/data_XML respectively you will be able to run all the benchmark without modification.
+If you use Windows, and if you install the datasets from https://drive.google.com/drive/folders/1oIy-pVcNu13SQmxRNRZy_7EVW0ZggxiA?usp=sharing to c:/data_UCI and c:/data_XML respectively you will be able to run all the benchmark without modification.
 Otherwise, adapt the file paths on the code of Bench_UCI.java and Bench_XML.java.

 You can also run CraftML via the java program CrafTML_API.
 In this case, you have to give in argument the path of the config file (given in example: config_API_CRAFTML.txt).

 It is possible to generate an executable jar file

 - using CraftML.java (for a command-line usage),

 - or using CraftML_API.java (for a using it via a config file)